 “Tailgating is serious business for this sports fan,” says Dana White, cookbook author, registered dietitian and certified athletic trainer.
 “I want to be fueled and ready to watch the game so I choose snacks that are savory, crunchy and satisfying.
 My go-to picks have a spicy kick!
 Carrot sticks and hummus - Trader Joe's Cilantro and Jalapeno or Tribe Everything Hummus.”

-Out: Wings.
 In: Chicken Lettuce Wraps with Sriracha

 Wings are usually fried, greasy and can be messy.
 Want to take it up a notch and really impress your guests without spending hours in the kitchen?
 Try these Sticky Chicken Lettuce Cups with plenty of Sriracha Sauce from White.
 “People don’t typically celebrate wings themselves – it’s actually the sauce they’re cooked in or served with,” says White.
 “The option I created is tastier, offers significantly less fat, and calories and won’t break the calorie bank.”

 There you have it.
 This football season – and really any other time you might be together with friends celebrating (which of course means food will be present) – give any of these five ideas a try.
 You won’t break the calorie bank and instead, you’ll fuel your body with quality nutrition with options that all taste great.

 Chris Mohr has a Bachelor and Master of Science degrees in Nutrition from Pennsylvania State University and the University of Massachusetts, respectively.
 He earned his PhD in exercise physiology from the University of Pittsburgh and is a Registered Dietitian.
 To get more nutritional tips for Chris, follow him on Instagram: @mohrresults